 Plants, wildlife, and fresh air can reduce your heart rate and clear your mind, significantly lowering the prevalence of the stress hormone ‒ cortisol ‒ in your body.

-Try to spend more time outside.
-Consider walking when you would normally drive, and switch the treadmill for a jog around your local park.
+So, try to spend more time outside.
+Consider walking when you would normally drive, or switch the treadmill for a jog around your local park.

 A lack of sleep can drastically increase your stress levels and de-regulate your hormones.